 Offset(0, 1).FormulaArray = formula

-- Then the code assigns the formula string to the cells in the next column of “myRange” using the “FormulaArray” property.
-This property is used for array formulas that cover several cells.
+- Then the code assigns the formula string to the cells in the next column of “myRange” using the “FormulaArray” property, which is used for array formulas that cover several cells.

 Offset(0, 1).Value = myRange.Offset(0, 1).Value

-- The Offset function prints the value in one column next to the first column.
+- The Offset function prints the value in the column next to the first column.

 How to Loop Through Rows in Range Using Excel VBA

-We can also loop through rows in range using Excel VBA.
-We can insert any specific range in the VBA code and run a for loop to perform the action.
-In the below code, we will show how to do that.
+We can also loop through rows in a range using Excel VBA, by inserting any specific range in the code and running a For loop to act.

 Sub Rows()